Ray (film): Production

 The film's production was entirely financed by Philip Anschutz, through his Bristol Bay Productions company.
-Taylor Hackford said in a DVD bonus feature that it took 15 years to make the film; or more specifically, as he later clarified in the liner notes of the soundtrack album, this is how long it took him to secure the financing.
+Taylor Hackford said that it took 15 years to make the film; or more specifically, as he later clarified in the liner notes of the soundtrack album, this is how long it took him to secure the financing.
 It was made on a budget of $40 million.

 Charles was given a Braille copy of the film's original script; he objected only to a scene showing him taking up piano grudgingly, and a scene implying that Charles had shown mistress and lead "Raelette" Margie Hendricks how to shoot heroin.

-Denzel Washington was offered to play the title role, but he passed on the project.
-As stated in the DVD commentary, Foxx does not sing as Charles with exception to cover versions Charles performs in his earlier years.
+Hackford originally had the idea of using a stunt double to make it look like Foxx was playing the piano but was shocked to find out that he went to college on a classical piano scholarship.
+Foxx does not sing as Charles with exception to cover versions Charles performs in his earlier years.
 Kanye West and Ludacris have since made songs with Foxx singing as Charles in their songs "Gold Digger" and "Georgia", respectively.
+Instead of studying Ray Charles in person, Foxx watched old video footage to authentically recreate the mannerisms of a young Ray Charles.
+Foxx also shot the majority of the film blind as he used prosthetics to cover his eyes.

-Hackford stated in the DVD commentary that while Anschutz said the film would be made, he demanded that it be PG-13, and this caused him to walk away from the film five times.
-Because of Charles and Ahmet Ertegun asked him to make the movie, he agreed to do the film as a PG-13 rating.
+Hackford stated that while Anschutz agreed to finance the film, he demanded that it be PG-13, which caused Hackford to walk away from the film twice.
+Because Charles and Ahmet Ertegun asked him to make the movie, he agreed to do the film as a PG-13 rating.
 The film was rated PG-13 for "depiction of drug addiction, sexuality and some thematic elements".

-In the DVD commentary, Hackford stated that no studio was interested in backing the movie.
+Hackford stated that no studio was interested in backing the movie.
 After it was shot independently, Universal Pictures stepped in to distribute it.
 Part of the reason Universal Pictures released it was because one of its executives used to hitchhike to Ray Charles concerts.

 The film's score was composed by Craig Armstrong.
 Ray debuted at the 2004 Toronto International Film Festival.